jforget/raku-Date-Calendar-Strftime/README.md

 DESCRIPTION
 ===========

-Date::Calendar::Strftime  is a  role  providing a  strftime method  to format a string  representing the date.
-This method is  similar to the strftime function in C.
+Date::Calendar::Strftime  is a  role  providing a `strftime` method and a `strftime` function to format a string  representing the date.
+This method is  similar to the `strftime` function in C.

-The synopsis above shows examples with the standard class Date and with specific classes Date::Calendar::Gregorian and Date::Calendar::FrenchRevolutionary, but Date::Calendar::Strftime can be used with any Date::Calendar::xxxx class which implements the attributes "year", "month" and "day".
+The synopsis above shows examples with the standard class Date and with specific class Date::Calendar::FrenchRevolutionary, but Date::Calendar::Strftime can be used with any Date::Calendar::xxxx class which implements the attributes "year", "month" and "day".
 It can be used with a little